Pulmonary (Lung) Histoplasmosis

 Treating Lung Histoplasmosis

+Many people require no treatment.
+Treatment may be required if the infection is considered active or involves other parts of the body.
 Antifungal medications can often kill the fungus and treat the infection.
 You may need to take the medications for months.
 If the infection isn’t treated, scar tissue can form in the lungs.
 The infection can also spread to the rest of the body.
-Your healthcare provider can tell you more about your condition, treatment options, and prognosis.
+Your health care provider can tell you more about your condition, treatment options, and prognosis.

 Preventing Lung Histoplasmosis